jesperbjerke/laravel-api-query-builder/README.md

 ```
 ?where[first_name]=test
 ```
-You can also do more advanced mathing by defining an operator (`=`, `!=`, `like`).
+You can also do more advanced matching by defining an operator (`=`, `!=`, `like`).
 When defining an operator you also need to define a `value` parameter.
 The following will perform a `like` query matching on `%test%`
 ```
 ?where[first_name][value]=%25test%25&where[first_name][operator]=like
 ```
-These methods are recursive.
-Meaning you can wrap multiple statements in a parent "where" to match all statements in it.
+__These methods are recursive.
+Meaning you can wrap multiple statements in a parent "where" to match all statements in it.__

 ---